 What is the location and date of Michio Kaku's keynote address?

-Tyson's keynote address will be held on Thursday, March 7, 2013, at 7:00 p.m. in the Student Union Apollo Room on Wright State University's Main Campus in Dayton, Ohio.
+Kaku's keynote address will be held on Wednesday, March 19, 2014, at 7:00 p.m. in Wright State University's Nutter Center in Dayton, Ohio.
 The keynote address, in collaboration with the Wright State University Presidential Lecture Series, is free and open to the public, and tickets are not required.

 What is the location and date of the Honors Institute Symposium?

-The 2013 Honors Institute Symposium is scheduled for Friday, March 8, 2013, from 8:30 a.m. to 1:45 p.m. in the WSU Student Union.
+The 2014 Honors Institute Symposium is scheduled for Thursday, March 20, 2014, from 8:30 a.m. to 1:45 p.m. in the WSU Student Union.
 Lunch will be provided and will feature a luncheon speech by New York Times national editor Sam Sifton.
 The Symposium is free and open to the public, but space is limited and advance registration is required.

 What topics have been featured at previous Honors Institute events?